-Top TMJ Specialist in USA
+Top TMJ Treatment in the USA

 The temporomandibular joint is an intricate joint that performs several actions that are fundamental to our everyday lives.
 Unfortunately, it can also become damaged, resulting in pain, crepitus, and a limited range of motion.
 In mild cases, a primary care physician may be able to offer some care for a TMJ disorder, however, moderate to severe cases are best handled by a dentist.